2020 Women's March

-The 2020 Women's March was a double protest that was held on January 18 and October 17, 2020, in Washington, D.C. and across the United States.
+The 2020 Women's March was a double protest that was held on January 18 and October 17, 2020, in Washington, D.C., and across the United States.
 Many people in countries around the world also participated in the women's global march.
 The demonstration follows similar protests in 2017, 2018, and 2019.

 Overview

 In 2020, the annual Women's March was held on January 18, and on October 17 a second march was held due to the death of Supreme Court Justice Ruth Bader Ginsburg.
 The first Women's March 2020 may not have had as much attention and was focused around grassroot campaigns, whereas the second Women's March 2020 had more attention and greater focus towards the 2020 presidential election and the opposition towards the Supreme Court Nomination process of Amy Coney Barrett.

 First Women's March of 2020 (January 18, 2020)

 The first Women's March 2020 on January 18, 2020, was held based on three themes: reproductive rights, immigration, and climate change.
 While these were the three themes for the 2020 Women's March, it was followed by the slogan “Women Rising."
-The Washington, DC march had about 10,000 attendees, which was a lower turnout in comparison to marches held in previous years.
+The Washington, D.C., march had about 10,000 attendees, which was a lower turnout in comparison to marches held in previous years.
 The DC march culminated with a moment of silence along with chanting a performance of a Chilean feminist anthem, A Rapist in your Path, which sends a message of denouncing violence against women and a patriarchal state.
 Martin Luther King III introduced his wife, Andrea Waters King to speak to those gathered.
 King reminded the protestors that 2020 marked 100 years since women were given the right to vote.
 There were also about 180 cities that participated in the event as well by planning their own protests.
 In Chicago, marchers completed the route from Grant Park to Federal Plaza.
 Then, some of marchers made their way downtown to Trump Tower, where numbers dropped into the hundreds.
 In comparison to previous marches, the focus of the first march was more on grassroot campaigns and less on celebrities and prominent figures.
 Board members wanted the march to be more issue-driven for the activists, and decided to hold small-scale events throughout the week leading up to the march in January 2020.
 Besides the March's main themes, there was also a strong focus on protesting against President Trump.
-The women in Washington D.C. marched to the White House to protest Trump where he lived.
+The women in Washington D.C., marched to the White House to protest Trump where he lived.